galaddirie/browsergrid/docs/AUTHENTICATION.md

 - Remember-me tokens are valid for 60 days
 - Session IDs are renewed on login to prevent fixation attacks

-### API Key Security
-- API keys are hashed using Argon2
-- Full tokens shown only on creation
-- Rate limiting per API key (120 req/min by default)
-- Usage tracking for audit trails

 ### Resource Isolation
 - All queries scoped by user_id
 - Foreign key constraints enforce ownership